RevengerWizard/viper/README.md

 ## Building

-You'll just need a C compiler and make
+You will need a C99 compiler (gcc or clang) and make

 ```bash
 git clone https://github.com/RevengerWizard/viper && cd viper